[?] Subscribe To This Site

 Transporting the parabolic

-If one does not have the means or the desire to transport a parabolic solar cooker in this fashion then the cooker can be disassembled for transportation and then re-assembled upon arrival at ones destination.
+If one does not have the means or the desire to transport a parabolic solar cooker in this fashion then the cooker can be fully or partially disassembled for transportation and then re-assembled upon arrival at ones destination.

 Daily Use